2022 Retirement Income Solutions

 There are two common types of annuities – deferred-income annuities and immediate fixed annuities.
 The latter is more popular and can give you more financial protection.

 When you buy a deferred-income annuity, you won’t begin to receive payments for several years – possibly even 10 years or more.
 However, if you pass away before the payments begin, you will get nothing.
 The longer you wait to receive payments, the more money you will receive.
-Some annuities of this type allow you to opt for return of premium or survivor benefits.
+Some deferred-income annuities allow you to opt for return of premium or survivor benefits.

 An immediate fixed annuity is quite different.
 You pay an insurance company a lump sum in exchange for a monthly check over a predetermined amount of time.
 You can also purchase survivor benefits, which provide payments to your spouse or other beneficiary after your passing.